 Purchase Process Steps

-- Download or pick up the application form and fill it out completely.
+- Download or pick up the application form from the official site or a local office.

-- Bring residency proof and age documentation to a local probate or license office if applying in person.
+- Bring residency proof and age documentation if applying in person.

-- Pay the lifetime license fee ($344.35) online or at the counter with card payment.
+- Pay the lifetime fee with card (or accepted method at the counter).

 Comparing Lifetime vs. Annual and Short-Term Licenses